Remi-Gau/eCobidas/README.md

 # COBIDAS checklist

-This repository is a first step in trying to turn the report published by the Committee on Best Practices in Data Analysis and Sharing (COBIDAS) of OHBM into a practical tool for improving methods and results reporting in neuroimaging.
+This repository host the work turning the report published by the Committee on Best Practices in Data Analysis and Sharing (COBIDAS) of the organization for human brain mapping (OHBM) into a practical tool for improving methods and results reporting in neuroimaging.

 This repository should be a place where:
 1. issues and ideas around reaching this goal are discussed;